Here’s a little movie about our organization: https://youtu.be/xuPU1VsIJxM

 Erin Mangalam has a background in social work and a commitment to her community.
 Now that her youngest child is in kindergarten, she has had more time to devote to volunteering in the schools.
 While there, she has become aware of the vast needs among so many children there, and she wants those children and families who are struggling to know that there is a group of people who care about them and who will do all they can to bring together the goods they need to improve their lives.
 TEAN is a way to harness the good intentions and generosity that is already here in Brunswick, and Erin is honored to be a part of this project.

-Sarah Singer is a Brunswick resident and community activist who currently stays home with three children (2,5 & 7).
-She has worked throughout her professional career as a union organizer and political activist.
-She spent two years working for a lobbying firm in Seattle working on expanding public transit options before joining the Kerry-Edwards ’04 campaign in 2003.
-Following that she worked for the political department of SEIU-UHW organizing political support for healthcare workers.
-After leaving SEIU in 2005 she spent 5 years at the Writers Guild of America West working to improve working conditions for non-union writers, fighting to get unpaid overtime through the California Department of Labor Standards enforcement, helping to lead a successful three month strike for writers in 2007.
+Sarah Singer is a Brunswick resident and real estate agent with three children (5,8 &10).
 In 2010, she and her husband John Kosinski and son Caz relocated to Maine to be closer to family and in search of a better quality of life.
-She has been active in the community ever since working to organize a grassroots group that lobbies for school funding and community engagement as well as working as a board member at Seeds of Independence (a local non-profit that supports at-risk youth).
+She has been active in the community ever since working to organize a grassroots group that lobbies for school funding and community engagement.
+She served as a board member for Seeds of Independence prior to founding TEAN.
 In January of 2015 she joined the Brunswick school board as the District 7 representative.
-A year and a half ago she co-founded TEAN in an effort to help directly support the needs of a growing population of homeless of young people in the Midcoast region.
+She and Teresa Gillis co-founded TEAN in an effort to help directly support the needs of a growing population of homeless or economically at risk of young people in the Midcoast region.